Last date modified: 2026-Jun-29

 In the actionable panel on the right, you can:

-• Download Malware File List—if ARM detects Malware Files during Restore, you can click the Download Malware File List button to download a .csv file containing a list of the malware files.
+• Download Malware File List—if ARM detects Malware Files during Restore, you can click Download Malware File List to download a .csv file containing a list of the malware files.

-• Download Logs—click the Download Logs button to download a report on the job in .txt format.
+• Download Logs—click Download Logs to download a report on the job in .txt format.

 Return to top of the page